Discussions about eggcorns and related topics

 Offline

 Thank you (?) for that story.
-I’ll be back as soon as I clean up the remnants of my lost lunch.
+I’ll be back as soon as I’ve mopped up my lunch.

 “Pissary” for “pessary” is well-established on the web.
 Here’s someone who confesses to the eggcorn: